top of page

 in all things

-It is difficult to tell when ones inner journey begins.
+It is difficult to tell when one's inner journey begins.
 For many of us, it begins with some tragedy, some shock, a search to find a way out of the suffering we encounter.

 But for me, it was always about reaching out to the ideals and dreams I had since I was young.

-In September 2005, at the age of 29, I entered my first taiji class.
+At the age of 29, I entered my first taiji class.

 Always eager to learn and explore, taiji offered exactly what I had been looking for since I was a child:

 a method of continually improving oneself, and a way to explore the limits of what is possible for a human being.
-Through coincidence, luck or faith, 2 years later I met my current teacher, who I have been following ever since, entering a great daoist tradition passed on from teacher to teacher.
+Through coincidence, luck or faith, 2 years later I met my current teacher, who I have been following ever since, entering a great daoist tradition passed on from teacher to student.

 Through my taiji teacher, I came in contact with sufism.